<< Yesterday

 1922 With George Sisler aboard each time, Browns' left fielder Ken Williams hits three home runs, becoming the first American League player to accomplish the feat in a game.
 The outfielder's three round-trippers lead St. Louis to a 10-7 victory over Chicago at Sportsman's Park.

 1925 In their home opener against Cincinnati at Sportsman's Park, Branch Rickey's Cardinals collect 12 hits in the first frame to establish a National League mark.
-The batting barrage accounts for 11 runs scoring in the inning en route to the Redbirds' 12-3 rout of the Reds.
+The batting barrage accounts for 11 runs crossing the plate in the inning en route to the Redbirds' 12-3 rout of the Reds.

 1947 The Phillies players, encouraged by their Alabama-born racist skipper Ben Chapman, repeatedly shout racial epitaphs, throw beanballs, and intentionally spike Brooklyn's rookie first baseman, the first African-American to play major league baseball in the 20th century.
 The incident is so severe that Philadelphia's infielder Jeep Handley will later publicly apologize, and baseball commissioner Happy Chandler chastises the team's manager for his bigoted leadership.